 As is required for any school in Georgia, Trinity School routinely undergoes Public Health audits of their student immunization records.
 To accommodate the auditor, paper copies of the immunization records were placed in a ring binder, divided by grade.
 That binder would then be given to the assessor to review page by page.

 When Trinity School made the decision to purchase Magnus Health electronic Student Health Record (SHR), Nurse Debbie Bright noted, “the Treatment Notes application was a major factor, and also the ability to readily identify groups of students with special needs, or simply by classroom.”
 Assistance from the Client Services team made the transition as smooth as possible.
 “Each and every Magnus employee that I have been in contact with has been great,” Bright said.

 She also noted that Magnus has been responsive to her suggestions and requests regarding the product and how to use it, and when needed, a representative has joined her on early morning conference calls to address her specific issues.

 Acing the audit process.

 Document organization has been key for the auditing process.
 When an audit is carried out now, Bright merely uses permission settings to share only the specific documents that need to be reviewed.
 “I no longer maintain a ring-binder with paper immunization records.
 Now, I simply give the assessor limited access to the grade-level and immunization records and she uses a laptop to review the documents online.
-There is rarely a need to print out a few forms for the assessor of the Pre-K program, but so far no more than three pages,” Bright explained.
+Rarely, we print out a few forms for the assessor of the Pre-K, but so far no more than three pages,” Bright explained.

 For other schools and nurses using SHR to prepare for an audit, Bright’s advice is simple, “Relax.
 You have it organized.
 You know you have it.”